 Living with a chronic liver disease with no cure can be frustrating.
+Fatigue, especially, can have an impact on your quality of life.
 Each person finds ways to cope with the stress of a chronic disease.
 In time, you'll find what works for you.
 Until then, consider trying to:

 - Learn about your condition.
 Find out everything you want to know about primary biliary cirrhosis.
 The more you understand about what's going on in your body, the more active you can be in your own care.
 In addition to talking with your doctor, look for information at your local library and on websites affiliated with reputable organizations, such as the American Liver Foundation.

 - Take time for yourself.
 Eating well, exercising and getting enough rest can help you feel better.
 Try to plan ahead for times when you may need more rest.

 - Get help.
 If you have friends or family who want to help, take them up on their offers and let them know what would be most useful to you.
 Primary biliary cirrhosis can be exhausting, so accept the help if someone wants to do your grocery shopping, wash a load of laundry or cook your dinner.

 - Seek support.
 Strong relationships can play an important role in helping you maintain a positive attitude.
 If friends or family have a hard time understanding your illness, you may find that a support group can be helpful.